pwighton/ci-qms/SOP-007--Investigational_Product_Management_Procedure.md

 ## 1.0 PURPOSE

-This Standard Operating Procedure (SOP) establishes the systematic approach for managing investigational products used in *clinical investigations* conducted by __NewInstitue__.
+This Standard Operating Procedure (SOP) establishes the systematic approach for managing investigational products used in *observational studies* conducted by __NewInstitue__.
 It ensures proper accountability, storage, handling, and documentation throughout the product lifecycle.

 ## 2.0 SCOPE

-This procedure applies to all investigational products used in __NewInstitue__ *clinical investigations*.
+This procedure applies to all investigational products used in __NewInstitue__ *observational studies*.

 For the purposes of this SOP, "investigational products" refers to any materials, devices, or products provided to study participants specifically for research